m7a/bo-maxbupst/READMEx.md

 The primary intended use case is to build all of the libraries as separate Debian packages, install them on the running Debian system and then compile maxbupst and also install it as a Debian package.
-If the necessary dependencies like `ant` and `devscripts` are installed, this can be achieved by running
+If the necessary dependencies like `ant`, `gnat-12` and `devscripts` are installed, this can be achieved by running

 	ant package

-in all of the dependencies' individual directories, then installing all of the resulting packages like e.g. with `apt install ./...deb` and then compiling `maxbupst` with the same command in the repsitory checkout:
+in all of the dependencies' individual directories, then installing all of the resulting packages like e.g. with `apt install ./...deb` and then compiling `maxbupst` with the same command in the repository checkout:

 	ant package